-Recycling is encouraged on campus, with recycling banks being present externally and internally.
-Clothing banks are situated at Allerton (TRAID) and the Sports Centre (Salvation Army), allowing staff, students, and the local community to donate unwanted clothes and footwear.
+Recycling is encouraged on campus, with recycling banks being present externally and internally for general waste, paper and card; and mixed recycling (cans and plastic bottles).
 Unwanted books can also be sent to Better World Books, either via the Environmental Sustainability Team or by requesting a collection box.